 Do I need a referral for an oral surgeon?

 An oral surgeon often requires a referral.
-Most insurance policies require a referral to cover the costs of treatment, so it is important to check with your insurance provider before taking any action.
+Most insurance policies require a referral to cover the costs of treatment, so it's important to check with your insurance provider before taking any action.

 How can I find an oral surgeon near me?

-You can search the American Association of Oral and Maxillofacial Surgeons using your location to find the best oral surgeon near you or call 844-207-7106 to be connected with someone who can help you find an oral surgeon in your area.
+You can search the AAOMS website by location to find the best oral surgeon near you, or call 866-383-0748 to be connected with someone who can help you find an oral surgeon in your area.

 What is an oral surgeon?

-An oral surgeon is a dental specialist trained in particular types of surgery relating to the area around your mouth, head, neck, and jaw.
+An oral surgeon is a dental specialist trained in surgery relating to the area around your mouth, head, neck, and jaw.
 Oral and maxillofacial surgeons train for several years after dental school.

 How do I know if I need an oral surgeon?

-Always check with your dentist first before seeking out an oral surgeon.
-If you require surgery to remove a tooth, implant a new tooth, graft jawbone or gum tissue, or remove your wisdom teeth, then an oral surgeon may be what you need.
+Check with your dentist first, but if you require surgery to remove a tooth, implant a new tooth, graft jawbone or gum tissue, or remove your wisdom teeth, then an oral surgeon may be what you need.